-The Chartered Institute of Patent Attorneys has called for calm following the referendum vote to leave the EU and points out that it will be business as usual for at least two years during which time it will work with Government for the best outcome for intellectual property rights holders.
+The Chartered Institute of Patent Attorneys has called for calm following the referendum vote to leave the EU and points out that it will be business as usual for UK patent attorneys who will be unaffected by Brexit.

 The decision to leave the EU will not affect European patent holders or restrict the ability of UK patent attorneys to carry out European patent work.

 The UK’s membership of the European patent system is independent of membership of the EU, as is the UK’s membership of the World International Property Organisation.